smartcontractkit/ccip-owner-contracts/README.md

 and gas price, callees are expected to not have gas-dependent behavior other than reverting if insufficient gas is supplied.

+Being callable by anyone means that any `RBACTimelock` function which authorizes its immediate caller is, through the `CallProxy`, authorized for everyone.
+OpenZeppelin's `AccessControl.renounceRole` is such a function: it only requires that the account giving up the role is the caller, which through the proxy is the proxy itself.
+Without a guard, anyone could therefore make the `CallProxy` renounce its `EXECUTOR` role.
+The `CallProxy`'s fallback consequently rejects calldata whose selector is `renounceRole(bytes32,address)` instead of forwarding it.
+No other `RBACTimelock` function is reachable this way as long as the `CallProxy` holds only the `EXECUTOR` role.

 The `CallProxy` is not expected to be used with contracts that could `SELFDESTRUCT`.
 It thus has no `EXTCODESIZE`-check prior to making a call.
 We expect it to be configured correctly (i.e. pointing to a real `RBACTimelock`) on deployment.